Wednesday, March 2, 2022

 October 5th and in the first quarter Parilli of the Patriots fires to Neumann out of the backfield on a second and seven play.
 Grantham with blanket coverage intercepts on his own forty-three and dashes back 41 yards to set up Smolenski's touchdown to give New York a 14-0 lead.

 Again Larry Grantham has intercepted in three consecutive games.
-October 26th on a first and ten play from his own 44-yard line running back Bobby Gaiters of Denver fumbles a pitchout.
+October 26th on a first-and-ten play from his own 44-yard line running back Bobby Gaiters of Denver fumbles a pitchout.
 Grantham scoops up the pigskin and returns 42 yards to the Bronco two-yard line.
 The return sets up Christy's go-ahead score.

 December the 8th is a day that all Buffalo Bills fans cherish as Carlton "Cookie" Gilchrist gained 243 yards on 36 carries.
-Reading the gamebook play by plays of this game showcases that while Cookie gained some yards running to his left towards Grantham; the huge bulk of yardage was gained to the right on sweeps and off-tackle plays.
+Reading the gamebook play-by-plays of this game showcases that while Cookie gained some yards running to his left towards Grantham; the huge bulk of yardage was gained to the right on sweeps and off-tackle plays.
 On a 32-yard run up the right sideline, Larry with the proper pursuit angle made the tackle.
 Grantham even recorded a sack of Lamonica in the game.
 Grantham is again voted First-team All-AFL and another trip to the AFL All-Star game.

 Street & Smith's 1964 yearbook addresses the need for linebacking help for the Jets, yet it also states "Pound for pound; Grantham maybe the best linebacker in the league".
 October 24th and the contending Buffalo Bills host the Jets on a Saturday night.
 This will be the fourth consecutive Saturday game for New York, and they will again face Gilchrist and the vaunted Buffalo ground attack.